ViRT1ST/BeDownloader/README.md

 > **timeoutBetweenPagesInTurboMode**\
 > Number in milliseconds.\
 > "5000" will be ok for fast connections and fast computers.\
-> On slower connections or with old computers maybe need to increase to "20000" or higher.\
+> On slow connections or with old computers maybe need to increase to "20000" or higher.\
 > Default is "10000" (10 seconds).

 > **localStorageToken**\